Google's 'Cloud TPU' Does Both Training And Inference, Already 50% Faster Than Nvidia Tesla V100

 Cloud TPU Performance

 In last month’s paper, Google hinted that a next-generation TPU could be significantly faster if certain modifications were made.
 The Cloud TPU seems to have have received some of those improvements.
-It’s now both much faster capable of floating-point computation, which means it’s suitable for training neural networks, too.
+It’s now much faster, and it can also do floating-point computation, which means it’s suitable for training neural networks, too.

 According to Google, the chip can achieve 180 teraflops of floating-point performance, which is six times more than Nvidia’s latest Tesla V100 accelerator for FP16 half-precision computation.
 Even when compared against Nvidia’s “Tensor Core” performance, the Cloud TPU is still 50% faster.